zachcp/squint-molstar/src/index.md

 // Showing Arrows and Assoc work as per CLJS const code = `
   (-> {}
-    (assoc :greatline "...I'm just sitting on the dock of the bay....")
+    (assoc :greatline "...
+I'm sittin' on the dock of the bay ....")
     (assoc :another "...
-Watching as that ships roll in..."))`;
+Watching the tide roll away ..."))`;

 // compiler action is there
-// note: that I am getting rid of imports (first line).
+// note: I am getting rid of imports (first line).
 // Leave this if you are in Node. const compilerState = squint.compileStringEx(
   `(do ${code})`, {repl: false, context: 'return', "elide-exports": true}, null);